yguitton/training-material/topics/sequence-analysis/tutorials/tapscan-streptophyte-algae/tutorial.md

 >       >
 >       > > <solution-title></solution-title>
 >       > >
 >       > > 1.
-This file conatains a single alignment of all sequences.
+This file contains a single alignment of all sequences.
 This format is similar to a FASTA file, but contains additional characters (e.g. dashes,`-`)
 >       > > 2.
 Dashes indicate a gap in the alignment at that position for the sequence in question
 >       > {: .solution}
 >       >